jonathantarun/zadu-js/README.md

 📖 **[Full Metrics Guide](docs/METRICS_GUIDE.md)** - Detailed explanations, hyperparameter tuning, and interpretation guidance.

+## Interactive Demo

+**[Try it on Observable](https://observablehq.com/d/52c1da95fde0bdc9)** — a live notebook showing how to import and use `zadu-js` metrics directly from npm in the browser.
+Computes a UMAP embedding on 200 MNIST samples using DruidJS, then evaluates it with Trustworthiness & Continuity.
+No installation required.

 ## Deployed Example
 Check out the deployed example: https://jonathantarun.github.io/zadu-js/examples/visualize-tuning-digits.html